 Not telling your insurer about a medical condition

-If you’ve got a pre-existing medical condition (one you’ve had or are receiving treatment for) you must tell your insurer.
+If you have a pre-existing medical condition (a previous one or one you are currently receiving treatment for) you must tell your insurer.
 This includes conditions that are generally under good control (like asthma or diabetes).
 If you don’t tell your insurer, it counts as ‘non-disclosure’ and can mean your claim is rejected.

 Ignoring government travel advice